raquelredo/Projects/Kaggle - Titanic survival prediction/Titanic_Script.md

 train$Embarked[which(is.na(train$Embarked))] <- "S"
 ```

-#### Age
+### Age

 We are going to check the titles in the Name feature.
-We assume that in those years people had more clusterized styles of life, therefore got married, had children at similar ages.
+We assume that in those years people had similar styles of life, meaning people got married or had children at similar ages.

 ``` r
 train$Name <- as.character(train$Name)